belikor/lbrytools/lbrytools/lbrytools.md

 ```

 Another way of specifying the list of channels is as a simple list of strings.
+In this case `number` must be specified explicitly to control the number
-Again, `number` controls the number of downloads for all channels.
+of downloads for each channel.
 For example, download the latest claim for each channel in the list.
 ```py
 channels = [